kai5263499/mandrill-php/README.markdown

         // Include Mandrill class
         require('../Mandrill.php');

+        // The API key can be set in a number of ways, and once it is set it reamins
+        // set for subsiquent calls.
+Here are a few methods of setting the API key.
+        Mandrill::setKey('mykey');
+        Mandrill::setApiKey('mykey');

+        // Setting the API key via cosntant define('MANDRILL_API_KEY','mykey');

+        // As a special case, calling setApiKey without an argument sets the api key
+        // in the class to null.
+        Mandrill::setApiKey();

         // Call Mandrill API's users.info call
-        // The docs for this call can be found at http://mandrillapp.com/api/docs/users.html#method=info Mandrill::call(array('key'=>'mykey', 'type'=>'users', 'call'=>'info'));
+        // The docs for this call can be found at http://mandrillapp.com/api/docs/users.html#method=info
+        // Also note that the api key can be set and reset with each call request so
+        // the following two queries will work.
+        Mandrill::call(array('key'=>'mykey', 'type'=>'users', 'call'=>'info'));
+        Mandrill::call(array('type'=>'users', 'call'=>'info'));

+        // The associative array sent is validated against an internal static list of
+        // valid Mandrill queries and an exception is raised if an invalid query is specified.
+        // For example, the following will produce an error.
+        Mandrill::call(array('type'=>'bad_users', 'call'=>'ping'));

+        // Setting verbosity to true prints some extra debuggin lines, like the exact
+        // URL and arguments sent to the Mandrill service Mandrill::toggleVerbose();
+        Mandrill::setVerbose(true);

+        // getLastError returns the last verification

 ##Contributions